isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

        ...
    }

-The ``max-reclaim-leases`` parameter limits the number of leases reclaimed in a single cycle to 100.
-The ``max-reclaim-time`` limits the maximum duration of each cycle to 50ms.
+In this example, the ``max-reclaim-leases`` parameter limits the number of leases reclaimed in a single cycle to 100, and the ``max-reclaim-time`` limits the maximum duration of each cycle to 50ms.
 The lease-reclamation cycle will be interrupted if either of these limitations is reached.
 The reclamation of any unreclaimed leases will be attempted in subsequent